COMPASS For

 |

-With the release of Windows
+With the release

-previous versions of Windows, Vista makes some
+Unlike some previous versions of Windows, Vista

-the operating system.
-All Compass programs work
+work under the operating system.
+All Compass

-fine with Windows Vista with one exception:
+programs work fine with Windows Vista with one

 CaveXO.